twobob/Ki/README.md

 ### TODO/MAYBES:
 * FIX THE BROKEN LAYOUT ON SLIM SCREENS
 * Make the partial rendering loop stop when you click a result before it is finished
+* Add transactional folders such as IN - PROCESSED - ERROR to allow for more efficent addition of new content
+* Check the EXIF/File attrs for Time Created and use that to compare against a stored "last sync" date for previous point
 * app.inputs.bulk_create_images(images)  rather than loop over a single call.
 * Maybe just roll all the scripts in python examples
 * Import the scripts, after a tidy up, to the repo in the interim